 Read the Doulton lab results under “Technical Guidance” here.

-Newer to the marketplace, Alexapure is in the business of water filtration and air filtration, and is hot in the preppers and survivalists crowd, which is why they’re for sale on My Patriot Supply.
+Newer to the marketplace, Alexapure is in the business of water filtration and air filtration, and is hot in the preppers and survivalists crowd, which is why they’re for sale on My Patriot Supply (where it’s $70 cheaper than at Alexapure).

 Let’s cut to the chase here: The Alexapure Pro is crazy good, and won’t totally break the bank at a price point below the Berkey.